snwh/moka-icon-theme/README.md

     ./render-symbolic.rb

 I'd like to thank whomever in the GNOME project wrote those scripts, which I poached and modified. :-)

+###Bugs, Issues, Questions, Requests

+If you find any bugs or issues with Moka or if you have a question or request, you can visit: https://github.com/snwh/moka-icon-theme/issues

 -----------